EnautMendi/Muskit/README.md

 - Mutants Generation: A user can:
   1) Specify the quantum program, whose mutants will be generated;
   2) Destination where the generated mutants will be output;
   3) Various selection criteria that can be used by Muskit to generate mutants.
-Through the GUI, one can select a) all mutants; b) set a limit on maximum number of mutants to be generated; c) selection based on operator types (i.e., add, remove, or delete); d) selection based on gate types (one qubit or multiple qubit); e) selection of exact gates on a circuit for replace and deleting, f) selection a location to add new gates.
+Through the GUI, one can select
+      - all mutants;
+      - set a limit on maximum number of mutants to be generated;
+      - selection based on operator types (i.e., add, remove, or delete);
+      - selection based on gate types (one qubit or multiple qubit);
+      - selection of exact gates on a circuit for replace and deleting,
+      - selection a location to add new gates.
 - Mutants Execution: A user can
   1) Select the mutants to be executed;
   2) Specify the location, where the results will be saved;